BigBIueWhale/openwebui_config/README.md

 6. In the same `Admin Settings` page, navigate to `Evaluations` and turn off `Arena Models`, **then click Save** at the bottom right.

 7. In the same `Admin Settings` page, navigate to `Documents` and turn on `Bypass Embedding and Retrieval`.
 This will inject the entire content of uploaded files as context instead of the default of doing a weird tokenization that doesn't work.
-Also set `Max Upload Size 1 MB` which might prevent users from overloading context length with ridiculous file sizes.
+Also set `Max Upload Size 1 MB` which might prevent users from overloading context length with ridiculous file sizes, **then click Save** at the bottom right.

 ## Model Settings